mekanii/ESU/README.md

 The Remote Control Module (RMT) on the ESP32 is a versatile hardware peripheral designed primarily for sending and receiving infrared signals.
 However, it can also be effectively utilized to generate precise Pulse Width Modulation (PWM) signals.
 #### Key Concepts
 - Duty Cycle:<br>The duty cycle of a PWM signal is the percentage of one cycle in which the signal is high (on) versus low (off).
 It is typically expressed as a value between 0 and 100.
-- Total Period:<br>The total period of the PWM signal is the sum of the high time and low time.
+- Total Period:<br>The total period of the PWM signal is the sum of the HIGH time and LOW time.
 #### Configuration
 ##### Clock Divider
 The clock divider is a crucial parameter in microcontroller and digital circuit design that determines the frequency of a clock signal by dividing the input clock frequency, which is APB_CLK (80 MHz) for ESP32.